ericheep/meatbags/README.md

 ## installation

-You can download a built binary from the releases sidebar (Mac OS only) or you can compile the software using the [openFrameworks](https://openframeworks.cc/download/) architecture.
+You can download a built binary from the releases sidebar or you can compile the software using the [openFrameworks](https://openframeworks.cc/download/) architecture.

 If compiling from source code, I recommend using the [projectGenerator](https://openframeworks.cc/learning/01_basics/create_a_new_project/) software to import the project into your IDE of choice.